Nazneen

 Nazneen starred in the hit television series Mahabharat produced by B.R Chopra as Kunti, the mother of the Pandava brothers.

 Early life

 Nazneen was born into a Muslim family.
 Her father owned a printing press.
 She did her schooling from Hill Grange High School.
 Actress Neetu Singh went to the same school as her.
-Neetu would invite her to her mother’s flat for lunch.
+Neetu used to invite her to her mother’s flat for lunch.

+Her aunt was the actress Mumtaz Begum.

 Career

 At a party hosted by a relative of hers, producer Yusuf Teendarwajawalla, who made Mere Humsafar (1970), and director Satyen Bose offered her a role in Sa-Re-Ga-Ma-Pa (1972), which he directed.

 Nazneen was signed for two more films to be directed by Satyen Bose but they were never made.
 But working under the veteran director did help her a lot.
 Satyen Bose also wanted Nazneen to have a screen name.
 He had suggested Suparna, and then somebody suggested Sonali.
 However, she chose to be herself, Nazneen.